Clovis Regional Airport: Historical airline service

 As Texas International was now growing into a larger all-jet airline, TI discontinued its Clovis flights in early 1979 and service was transferred to two smaller commuter airlines, Air Midwest and Crown Aviation.
 Crown had started service at Clovis two years prior with flights operated with twin prop Piper aircraft to Albuquerque and Lubbock but then went out of business in 1980.
 Air Midwest operated 17-seat Swearingen Metroliner propjets with flights to Albuquerque, Amarillo, and Wichita, KS.
 Mesa Airlines began serving Clovis in 1985 using Beechcraft 99 commuter turboprops followed by Beechcraft 1900C propjets on flights to Albuquerque.
 However, Air Midwest discontinued their service shortly afterwards.
 Mesa continued to serve the city for 20 years until 2005 when service was replaced by Great Lakes Aviation which operated flights to Albuquerque as well as a flight to Amarillo and Denver using Beechcraft 1900D turboprops.
 The flight to Amarillo was later dropped and all service was briefly shifted to a Clovis - Santa Fe - Denver route in 2012 before Great Lakes ended all flights on January 31, 2014.
 Clovis was without any airline service until July 2014 when Boutique Air inaugurated three daily nonstop flights to Dallas/Ft.
 Worth using 8-seat Pilatus PC-12 aircraft via a federal Essential Air Service contract.
 In August 2018, Boutique Air upgraded the aircraft used to multi-engine, nine-seat Beechcraft Super King Air model 350s.
 Boutique Air's EAS contract ended on May 1, 2020, at which time Key Lime Air dba Denver Air Connection began two daily flights to Denver using Fairchild Dornier 328JET regional jet aircraft.
 In late 2021, Denver Air Connection added a daily flight to Dallas/Fort Worth while reducing flights to Denver from two to one per day.
 The airline also upgraded their aircraft to a 50-seat Embraer ERJ-145 regional jet.

 Statistics

+Passenger enplanements in 2021: 7,545, 2022: 13,028, 2023: 14,000.